 Mannyok represents the nearby island of Mauritius.
 Sibusiso ‘Mash’ Mashiloane brings the world-famous South African jazz to Zanzibar.
-Up north, Mehdi Laifoui Trab Project carries the Algerian flag high with Arabian sounds.
+Up north, Mehdi Laifoui Trab Project carries the Algerian flag high with their Arabian sounds.

 The closing act of the festival on Sunday night is Mehdi Quamom.
 The Moroccan musician rocks long beautiful locks and his 3 backup male singers/ dancers are equally in colourful outfits.
 They clash their metallic krakebs as Mehdi plays his gambri – a traditional bass guitar which he made.
 Together, they make you dance and sing along like a choir even though you have no clue what you’re saying.